-Course Code Course Title Credits Prerequisite
+Course Code e Code Course Title Prerequisite

 EEE 4497 Thesis 3 Completed 120 credits

 EEE 4499 Internship 3 Completed 130 credits

 Optional/Minor

 For EEE Students

 EEE students have to complete three (3) courses offered by any departments other than EEE as elective/optional course.
 If students from EEE want to do minor, then they have to take five (5) courses from a single degree-granting department of the University (as per the guidance of that particular department).